 Famous Medieval Artworks:

-Church mosaics of Byzantine design were incredible and were considered to be major achievements in medieval arts advancement towards the end of the 12th century.
+Byzantine Church Mosaic designs were incredible and were considered to be major achievements in medieval arts advancement towards the end of the 12th century.

-Paris Psalter – shows King David playing a harp, created during the 10th century.
+Paris Psalter *King David Playing the Harp *Created 10th Century.

-Coptic Icons of Jesus – were made in the 6th and 7th century, part of Byzantine iconic art
+Coptic Icons of Jesus *created in the 6th and 7th century *Byzantine iconic art

 The Effects of Good Government – a fresco in the City Hall of Siena done by Ambrogio Lorenzetti in 1338

-Codex Aureus of St. Emmeram’s jewelled cover – a Carolingian Gospel book made in 870 AD
+Codex Aureus of St. Emmeram’s jeweled cover – a Carolingian Gospel book made in 870 AD

 Arch of Constantine – found in Rome in 315 AD